perronet/bachelor-thesis/slides/slides_thesis.md

 - Responding to I/O requests
 - Managing memory allocation
-- Deciding how the CPU time is shared among the demanding processes (*scheduling*)
+- Deciding how CPU time is shared among the demanding processes (*scheduling*)
 <!-- Scheduling e subsystems -->

 <!-- The kernel needs to make the most out of hardware: its efficiency makes the difference between a fast or slow operating system. -->